-In 2014, cloud storage got a lot of bad press but among the grumbles of disdain from those affected, there are still a great deal of advantages of storing your documents in the cloud.
-Here are seven of the best.
+In 2014, cloud storage got a lot of bad press but among the grumbles of disdain from those affected, there are still a great deal of advantages of storing your documents in the cloud

 The most well known benefit of storing files and documents in the cloud is the flexible access it offers you.
 With cloud storage, you can access your files from any device (computer, laptop, tablet, mobile phone etc.) as long as it has access to the internet.